-After that unfortunate incident which occurred at my sleep study two years ago (see previous post), and my subsequent purchase and use of a C-PAP machine to help me sleep at night, I cancelled my recommended follow-up visit.
+After that unfortunate incident which occurred at my sleep study two years ago (see previous post), and my subsequent purchase and use of a C-PAP machine to help me sleep at night, I canceled my recommended follow-up visit.
 I did not want to repeat that fiasco.

 My doctor was not happy and insisted that I schedule another study.
 Imagine my surprise when I was informed that my insurance now refused to cover it.
 I was told that I had to do the study on my own at home.
-At first I was thrilled that I did not have to stay over at the hospital and could sleep in my own bed instead.
+At first, I was thrilled that I did not have to stay over at the hospital and could sleep in my own bed instead.

 I picked up the equipment and got a 15-minute lesson in how to hook up the equipment at home.
-I was sent home with a kit including a monitor and many yards of color coded wires.
+I was sent home with a kit including a monitor and many yards of color-coded wires.
 Three elastic belts were to be wrapped around my body.
 Also included were two sets of wires to put in my nose.
 I was given a laminated chart of what goes where.

 I was also told that if I failed to return every piece of the equipment, I would be billed $3500.

 It was way more complicated than I expected.
 It took a half hour just to hook myself up.
 I still was not sure what went where.
 Since when do we have to be our own medical technicians?
 Are we even capable?

 The Associated Press once reported the story of an airline passenger who suffered a collapsed lung.
 He was saved by the heroic actions of a British surgeon who happened to be on board, in midair, using the only tools available: a coat hanger, a table knife, and a fork sterilized in brandy.